wxt-dev/wxt/packages/runner/README.md

 - You want to use a specific version/release of the browser.
 - You're using a less popular browser and `@wxt-dev/runner` doesn't have hard-coded paths for it.

-To do this, use the `browserBinaries` option and set the path to the browser's binary:
+To do this, use the `browserBinaries` option and set the path to the target's binary:

 ```ts
 import { run } from '@wxt-dev/runner';